signaldatascience/R-curriculum/r-intro-functions.md

 	}
 	```

-	Try changing the values of `x` and seeing how the output of this code changes if you aren't familiar with `if-else` statements.
+	---> If if-else statements are new to you, try changing the values of x and see how the output of this code varies.
 Now, change this code so that it distinguishes if `x` is greater than, lesser than, or equal to 10.

 * Try running the following code: